 Creating a responsive website is essential for your business's success in today's digital age.
 By following the tips outlined above, you can create a website that adapts to all devices and provides a seamless user experience.
 Remember that a responsive website not only improves your user experience but also boosts your website's SEO performance, helping you reach a wider audience.

 Invest in: rather than allocating substantial marketing budgets, the first thing you need to check for increased conversion and user retention rates is how responsive your web design is.
 Spend time checking every feature, page, or element the user engages on your website to understand where to improve.
-Therefore, you must invest in a professional web design agency that can:
+Therefore, you must invest in a web design agency that can:

 1. Does responsive web design improve user retention?